 Ergen said a management shakeup at Univision that occurred around the time its deal with the network came up for renewal added to the problems and it took the new team “a little bit of time to understand” that its Dish deal was structured differently.
 Most Dish subscribers who watch Univision get it through the satellite company’s DishLatino package.
 Coupled with what Ergen said was Univision’s practice of distributing some of its most valuable programming -- soccer -- for free on outlets like Facebook Watch, and Dish’s internal research that Univision was not its most-watched Spanish-language network, led to the decision to black out the channel.

-“Our customers are not telling us they want more programming, they are telling us not they’re seeing the value in linear TV today,” Ergen said on a conference call with analysts. “...We’re in a position where because we’ve given our customers discounts, and many of our customers have gone to get Univision for free with an off-air antenna, or perhaps from other streaming services online that [are] free, or perhaps from Univision directly, or perhaps from one of our competitors, we actually would face backlash if we put Univision back up again.
+“Our customers are not telling us they want more programming, they are telling us they’re not seeing the value in linear TV today,” Ergen said on a conference call with analysts. “...We’re in a position where because we’ve given our customers discounts, and many of our customers have gone to get Univision for free with an off-air antenna, or perhaps from other streaming services online that [are] free, or perhaps from Univision directly, or perhaps from one of our competitors, we actually would face backlash if we put Univision back up again.
 It’s not like both management teams haven’t tried to figure something out, they just haven’t been successful at it.”

 Univision has said in the past that it has tried to negotiate with Dish to no avail.
 During its Q2 earnings call in August, new CEO Vincent Sadusky said that the prolonged absence of a deal could force those subscriber losses higher as the broadcaster unleashes its "full promotional capabilities" to convert what it believes is well over 1 million DishLatino subscribers to alternative ways to access its programming.